pksunkara/codecollab/README.md

-# Sudoku
+# Codecollab

-This is an example web application using express and hook.io
+This is a web application which many users can edit code in realtime.